4ARMED/terraform-burp-collaborator/README.md

 In _Server location_ enter the hostname of your server.
 Hint, this will be the value of `burp_zone` prepended to `zone` from [terraform.tfvars](terraform.tfvars).
 In our example `collaborator.4armed.net`.
 You will also need to tick the box for _Poll over unencrypted HTTP_ at the moment as we have used a self-signed certificate.

 If you would like to purchase a proper wildcard TLS certificate for use with this server go see the Ansible Playbook documentation for how to do this.
 (If the doc isn't there it's because I haven't managed to write it yet but if you read the playbook you may be able to work it out - it's to do with tags).

+## Destroying

+When you've had your fun, if you want to kill the whole thing just run:

+`terraform destroy`